A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: Numerical experiments

 where $a$ is a positive constant ($P_e=a$), $x\in[0,1]$, and $t\geq0$.
 We discretize the space interval $[0,1]$ to a uniform grid $\{x_k\}_{k=0}^{N}$ with $x_k=kh$, and $h=1/N$.
 We use second order central differences for the advection and the diffusion terms.
 We denote by $u_k(t)$ the approximation of $u(x_k,t)$, and the periodic boundary conditions propose that $u_0(t)=u_N(t)$.
 The eigenvalues of the obtained matrix are

 and are located in an ellipse in the left half-plane $\IC^-$, which makes the problem typical for the comparison of the three schemes.

 For the numerical experiments, we take $N=150$, $t\in[0,1/2]$, and we fix $Atol=Rtol=tol$.
 The initial step is fixed to $10^{-3}$.
 The number of rejected steps is always very small and thus neglected.
 We can clearly see in Table \ref{tableadper} that PRKC can compete with our scheme ARKC only in the very small Peclet number regime, while For moderate and large Peclet number, ARKC is notably better.
 On the other hand, the cost of ARKC is close to that of PIROCK for moderate $P_e$ with small advantage for the latter when using large tolerance $10^{-2}$ .
 However, ARKC becomes cheaper and more accurate at the same time for large values of $P_e$ (in our experiment for $P_e=10$ and $12$).
 For small tolerance $10^{-5}$ ARKC outperforms PIROCK in all Peclet number regimes.
-This is expected because the damping (and so the vertical with of the stability region) is fixed for PIROCK (when $F_A\neq0$, PIROCK has $d_s=0.43s^2$ and $a_s\simeq0.53s+0.5$).
+This is expected because the damping (and so the vertical with of the stability region) is fixed for PIROCK (when $F_A\neq0$, PIROCK has $\delta_s=0.43s^2$ and $\alpha_s\simeq0.53s+0.5$).
 The adaptivity of ARKC allows to continuously increase the vertical width of its stability region which lets it to be more flexible with respect to the change in $P_e$.
 One should not forget that the explicit availability of ARKC coefficients helps a lot in making the scheme adaptive with respect to the change in $P_e$, the feature that is missing in PIROCK.

+{In the small Peclet number regime, IMPRKC performs very similar to standard RKC method, which is expected, and thus it is outperformed by ARKC and the other two schemes.
+For large Peclet numbers, IMPRKC outperforms PRKC and its cost is close to PIROCK, while ARKC performs much better due to the very small number of evaluations of the advection term compared to that of IMPRKC.}

-The smaller number of steps needed in ARKC compared to the two other methods, leads to a significantly lower number of $F_A$ evaluations no matter how big is the number of stages.
+The smaller number of steps needed in ARKC compared to the three other methods, leads to a significantly lower number of $F_A$ evaluations no matter how big is the number of stages.